lheaj/slate-waves/content/History/A Brief History Lesson.md

 As recounted by Sir Le-Boubouche:

 “Not that long ago, in a world now buried under the waves, great continents were wiped clean of their histories, settlements, and peoples.
 Blabbers charlatans and clerics whisper of a cataclysmic deluge from the heavens, a divine punishment that shattered stone and wood, drowning entire civilizations.
 Jibber-jabber.
-[Cataclysm](History/Cataclysm.md) it was, but if you ask me there was nothing unscientific about it, just darn luck evolution wanted us to boot-off the face of this world.
+[The Cataclysm](The%20Cataclysm.md) it was, but if you ask me there was nothing unscientific about it, just darn luck evolution wanted us to boot-off the face of this world.

 Forests, mountains, deserts, and cities all vanished beneath relentless torrents, falling from a dark, sunless sky.
 The rains reshaped the world into a patchwork of isolated islands, once towering peaks, now adrift without their histories or resources.